 “With Cardiff being the 2014 European Capital of Sport, this year is a highly appropriate time to look back on the achievements of the men and women who have played such an important role in the sporting history of our great city, “ said Dr. Hignell. “ Without the efforts of so many people, plus the support of businesses and landowners alike, the sporting landscape of Cardiff would be very different.”

-The 10 week course will begin on Thursday 1st May from 7.00pm to 9.00pm at Centre for Lifelong Learning, Senghennydd Road, Cardiff.
+The 10 week course will begin on Thursday 1st May from 7.00pm to 9.00pm at Continuing & Professional Education, 21-23 Senghennydd Road, Cardiff.

 It’s 2014 and New Year resolutions are in full swing.
 Will 2014 be the year you choose to enhance your employability?
 Take a new Pathway?
-Cardiff University’s Centre for Lifelong Learning is busy planning part-time courses to help maximise your potential for 2014 and broaden your horizons.
+Continuing & Professional Education is busy planning part-time courses to help maximise your potential for 2014 and broaden your horizons.

 Choices is Cardiff University’s programme of part-time courses for the general public, offering a variety of subjects so your study can reflect who you are.
 Whether you want to explore the past, learn a new language, or expand your love of arts and creative writing, we have the perfect course for you to achieve your ambitions.
 Courses are open to all adults and you don’t need qualifications, so don’t worry if it’s been a while since you studied.

 Interested in developing your education even further?
-The Centre for Lifelong Learning’s Pathways for Progression enables adult learners to access undergraduate degrees at Cardiff University.
+Continuing & Professional Education’s Pathways for Progression enables adult learners to access undergraduate degrees at Cardiff University.
 These are specifically designed for people with all sorts of backgrounds and help students to realise their ambition of studying for a degree in their chosen fields.
 Cardiff University welcomes applications from students with life experience and who may have been away from formal education for several years.

 Here are some comments from our students: